 With the ‘unders’ blocked off, they’re forced to go elsewhere in the home.
 As a result, in most cases, these are higher, elevated places that allow them actually to see their environment.
 Or they are places where the cats can leave their scent and create their zone within the new home.

-On the first day or two, many owners feel compelled to try every way possible to make the cat more comfortable by touching the cat from the getgo without establishing a line of trust.
+On the first day or two, many new cat owners feel compelled to try every way possible to make the cat more comfortable by touching the cat from the getgo without establishing a line of trust.
 Doing this, however, can often create unnecessary stress and could prolong the time that the cat needs to adapt.

 There are a couple of things that we can do without directly physically interacting with the cat and, thus, speeding up the process.